How To Make Wood Grain Pop

 If you are not familiar with “shou sugi”, you should check this out.
 When done correctly, the grain on your wood will stand out even more than using water popping as a means of enhancing the grain’s appearance.

 You literally burn the raw wood’s surface with a flame.
-There are several ways you can do this, and we’ve seen it done in each of these two ways.
+You can do this in several ways, and we’ve seen it done in each of these two ways.

 A Gas-Powered Torch

 Use one of those weed-killing torches connected to a propane tank, fire it up, and burn the wood.
-Move the torch over the wood evenly, not so much setting the wood on fire in an open flame, but rather scorching it black.
+Move the torch over the wood evenly, not so much setting it on fire in an open flame, but scorching it black.
 This will give about a 1/8th inch-deep burn.

 Let it sit, and then use a wire brush to scrape the top surface of the burn off the wood.
 We found a video demonstrating this technique, so we’ll let it tell the story in more detail later in this piece.